santinic/how2/README.md

 ## How does it work?
-Behind the curtain, the API use a couple of AI code-completion models (Salesforce CodeGen) retrained on Bash/Powershell commands.
+Behind the curtain, the API use a couple of AI code-completion models retrained on Bash/Powershell commands.
 This is just the beginning, we are working on retraining the models to focus on the Command-Line experience.
 Currently, the AI mode is free for everybody up to 5 requests per day.